sst/sst/www/docs/clients/kinesis-stream.md

 import { ... } from "@serverless-stack/node/kinesis-stream"
 ```

 The `kinesis-stream` module has the following exports.

 ---

+## Properties

+The properties let you access the resources that are bound to the function.

+---

-## KinesisStream
+### KinesisStream

 This module helps with accessing [`KinesisStream`](../constructs/KinesisStream.md) constructs.